Sydney Blomquist

 Sydney Blomquist (born August 31, 1993) is an American professional soccer player from Bel Air, Maryland.
-She plays for Avaldsnes IL in the Norwegian Toppserien League.
+She played most recently for SC Telstar in the women's Eredivisie.
+She is an assistant coach of the Florida Gulf Coast Eagles women's soccer team.

 Early life

 Blomquist was born on August 31, 1993, in Baltimore, Maryland to Joel and Nancy Blomquist.

 Blomquist played her high school soccer at Fallston High School, where she was a 4-year varsity starter.
 As a Senior, she was team captain and named Second Team All-State, First Team All-County, and First Team All-Upper Chesapeake Bay.
 During her junior season her team won 2A state championship, and during her sophomore season they were 3A State finalist.

 Blomquist played her club soccer for Freestate Soccer Alliance- Fury 93 and was a part of Maryland ODP from 2005 to 2009.

 Collegiate career

 Blomquist attended University of Louisville her freshman and sophomore year.
 While there she was named to the Dean's List, received the Red & Black Scholar, and was placed on the Athletic Director's Honor Roll.
 Then in 2013, Blomquist transferred to the University of Akron.
 During her two years at Akron, she appeared in 36 matches.